RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

 Once the saslauthd daemon can successfully authenticate users, you need to add the user to the list of allowed users in the Redis Enterprise cluster.
 You can do this through the administrative UI or via the REST API. **A user that is not added is not allowed to authenticate.** If you can authenticate with testsaslauthd but not via the REST API or the UI, then you need to verify the user has been added to the Redis Enterprise cluster.

-If you want to automatically add your LDAP user, you can simply use the REST API.
-You’ll need to have access to the API somehow.
-In this example, the API has been port forwarded to the local host:
+If you want to programatically add your LDAP user, you can simply use the REST API.
+You’ll need to have access to the API.
+In this example, the API has been port-forwarded to the local host:

 ```
 cat << EOF > add-user.json